Ontario Nature Blog

 To the untrained eye, OECMs seem to offer ‘watered down’ protection because they’re different from conventional protected areas – but this is far from the case.
 It’s time to break free from the chains of apprehension and embrace OECMs as a new path to protection.

-“A geographically defined area other than a Protected Area, which is governed and managed in ways that achieve positive and sustained long-term outcomes for the in situ conservation of biodiversity with associated ecosystem functions and services and where applicable, cultural, spiritual, socio–economic, and other locally relevant values.”
+The accepted definition of an OECM is: “A geographically defined area other than a Protected Area, which is governed and managed in ways that achieve positive and sustained long-term outcomes for the in situ conservation of biodiversity with associated ecosystem functions and services and where applicable, cultural, spiritual, socio–economic, and other locally relevant values.”

 Unlike protected areas that prioritize the conservation of nature, an OECM may be established for other purposes, while still achieving conservation outcomes.
 Take, for example, the Queen’s University Biological Station – the one and only OECM currently recognized in Ontario.
 This 3,400-hectare site, established over 70 years ago as an ecological research station, meets the criteria for an OECM: